Interstate 295 (Florida): History

 On May 18, 2019, two express toll lanes in each direction stretching from the Buckman Bridge near exit 5 at San Jose Boulevard (SR 13) to I-95 (exit 61) at the southern end of Jacksonville opened after several years of construction.

 On April 9, 2022, two express lanes in each direction stretching from I-795/SR 9B (exit 58) to J. Turner Butler Boulevard (SR 202, exit 53) at the southeastern end of Jacksonville opened to traffic.

-In the mid-2020s, FDOT initiated studies regarding widening the northeastern quadrant of the beltway (I-95 to Beach Boulevard), with a total estimated construction cost of approximately $600 million.
+Beginning in November 2016, FDOT undertook a $176.8 million design-build reconstruction of the I-95/I-295 North Interchange near Jacksonville International Airport, replacing left-side exit ramps between the two interstates with high-speed flyovers.